awsdocs/aws-cli-user-guide/doc_source/cli-usage-skeleton.md

-# Generate the AWS CLI Skeleton and Input Parameters from a JSON or YAML Input File<a name="cli-usage-skeleton"></a>
+# Generating AWS CLI Skeleton and Input Parameters from a JSON or YAML Input File<a name="cli-usage-skeleton"></a>

 **Important**
-**Creating and consuming YAML input skeleton templates is available only with version 2 of the AWS CLI\.** If you use AWS CLI version 1 then you can create and consume only JSON input skeleton templates\.
+**You can create and consume YAML input skeleton templates only with version 2 of the AWS CLI\.** If you use AWS CLI version 1, you can create and consume only JSON input skeleton templates\.

 Most of the AWS Command Line Interface \(AWS CLI\) commands support the ability to accept all of the parameter input from a file using the `--cli-input-json` and `--cli-input-yaml` parameters\.

-Those same commands helpfully provide the `--generate-cli-skeleton` to generate a file in either JSON or YAML format with all of the parameters that you can edit and fill in\.
+Those same commands helpfully provide the `--generate-cli-skeleton` parameter to generate a file in either JSON or YAML format with all of the parameters that you can edit and fill in\.
 Then you can run the command with the relevant `--cli-input-json` or `--cli-input-yaml` parameter and point to the filled\-in file\.

 **Important**
-There are several AWS CLI commands that don't map directly to individual AWS API operations, such as the [`aws s3` commands](https://docs.aws.amazon.com/cli/latest/reference/s3/index.html)\.
-Such commands don't support either the `--generate-cli-skeleton` or `--cli-input-json` and `--cli-input-yaml` parameters that are discussed in this topic\.
+Several AWS CLI commands don't map directly to individual AWS API operations, such as the [`aws s3` commands](https://docs.aws.amazon.com/cli/latest/reference/s3/index.html)\.
+Such commands don't support either the `--generate-cli-skeleton` or `--cli-input-json` and `--cli-input-yaml` parameters described in this topic\.
 If you don't know whether a specific command supports these parameters, run the following command, replacing the *service* and *command* names with the ones you're interested in\.

 ```
 $ aws service command help